utrad-ical/circus-docs/docs/cs/execution.md

 ### JSON tag dump data (`${volId}.json`)

 This file contains anonymized, JSON-serialized version of DICOM tags.
+To reduce the file size, the file is divided into the `common` section and the `unique` section.
+The `common` section contains tag data that are shared across all the images (or slices) of the series (e.g., study time).
+The `unique` section contains other tag data that are not common across images (e.g., slice location).
+This file contains anonymized, JSON-serialized version of DICOM tags.
 To reduce file size, the file is divided into the `common` section and the `unique` section.
 The `common` section contains tag data that are shared across all the images (or slices) of the series (e.g., study time or modality).
 The `unique` section contains other tag data that are not common across images (e.g., slice location).

 The data related to patient information is not included.